AnavSood/Card-Shuffling/README.md

 # Motivation

-In his class Mathematics and Statistics of Gambling (MATH 231/STATS 334), Persi Diaconis posed the following two problems as extra credit:
+In his class Mathematics and Statistics of Gambling (MATH 231/STATS 334 in 2018), Persi Diaconis posed the following two problems as extra credit:

 1. Determine the optimal strategy for guessing the order of a deck of cards with feedback after one overhead shuffle.
 2. Provide a guess for what the optimal strategy is for guessing the order of a deck of cards with feedback after one riffle shuffle.